Our paper entitled “Direct detection of a single photon by humans” has been published in Nature Communications.

 As early as in 1940 landmark experiments by Hecht and colleagues showed that dark-adapted human subjects are capable of reporting light signals as low as a few photons (~5-7).
 However, as in classical light sources the distribution of the photon number follows Poissonian statistics and due to use of non-ideal psychophysical procedures, until now it remained unclear whether the visual system including the processing performed by the retina and brain is able to detect a single photon.

-To answer this question we have built a quantum light source based on the process of spontaneous parametric down-conversion (SPDC).
+To answer this question, we have built a quantum light source based on the process of spontaneous parametric down-conversion (SPDC), see Fig. 1 and 2.
 In SPDC which is often used in quantum optics and quantum information correlated pairs of photons (called signal and idler) are produced from a higher energetic pump photon in a non-linear crystal under energy and momentum conservation.
 We used a customized EMCCD to detect one of them, while the other was sent towards the observer’s eye.

 Such a source can be tuned to feature a small ratio of multiple-to-single photon emissions.
 This allowed us to create an effective single-photon light source with a sub-Poissonian photon number distribution by identifying two and multiple photon events and rejecting these through post-selection.
 As a result, in the trials used for analysis, subjects’ responses were due to true single photon events only.